 - Look out for red and gold doors with hat symbols on them.
 These are secret levels that require you to compete a special task to earn a Power Moon.
 However, there is always a second Power Moon hidden away, as well as the possibility of Purple Coins.
 If you're unsure if you have found everything, complete it as normal then re-enter, and Cappy will tell you if you've done everything - or have left something behind.

 - Some Power Moons are split into Moon Shards.
 These will all be within the same area, and you'll need five to unlock the full Moon.

 - There are racing challenges (such as Koopa Freerunning) on many of the kingdoms in Super Mario Odyssey.
-Running as Mario will usually mean you're too slow.
+Running as Mario will usually mean you're too slow, so opt for long jumps (run, crouch then jump) instead.
 You can't hit the other racers with your cap.
 Instead, try and possess a neaby enemy for an edge...

 - There are scarecrows in every kingdom.
 These are timed challenges that task you with manouvering around a small assault course to gain a Power Moon.

 - Burning yourself by landing on magma or poison will cause Mario to bounce and speed up slightly.
 If you're traversing an area with small platforms, be mindful of these brief acrobatic phase.